-Note, however, that this might not be enough if shared libraries exist, while using the above RunEnvironment is a more complete solution
+Note that this might not be enough if shared libraries exist.
+Using the RunEnvironment helper above is a more complete solution.

-Finally, there is another approach: the package containing the executable, adds its "bin" folder to the PATH.
+Finally, there is another approach: the package containing the executable can add its bin folder directly to the PATH.
 In this case the Hello package conanfile would contain: